citycoins/governance/ccips/ccip-009/ccip-009-citycoins-vrf-v2.md

     - saves the random integer to the `BlockRnd` map
     - returns the random integer

-The public function requires a private key and a Stacks transaction fee in order to send the transaction, and would ideally be used by any smart contract using this implementation to obtain a random value at a given block height.

 More information on Stacks block assembly and the VRF proof can be found in [SIP-005](https://github.com/stacksgov/sips/blob/main/sips/sip-005/sip-005-blocks-and-transactions.md#blocks).

 ### Cost Savings